scjonatas/python-error-reporting-api/README.md

 # python-error-reporting-api
+## Work in progress
-Error Reporting API built on top of Django Rest Framework
+Error Reporting API built on top of Django Rest Framework.